MileHacker Logo

 ATMs & Card Use

-• ATMs are in Kathmandu and Pokhara, offering cash withdrawals.
+• ATMs are in The city of temples and Pokhara, offering cash withdrawals.

-• Bandipur possesses a small number of ATMs, but lower daily withdrawal limits apply.
+• Bandipur has a small number of ATMs, but lower daily withdrawal limits apply.

-• ATMs can occasionally run out of cash, especially during peak seasons.
+• ATMs can occasionally run out of cash, especially in the high season.

-• Inform your bank of travel plans to avoid card blocks for international transactions.
+• Notify your bank about your trip to avoid card blocks for international transactions.

 Daily Budget Estimates USD/day